This module will provide concepts and tools to enable users to:

 Know Yourself and Help Others Know Themselves

-Conflict competencies are a critical element of the social/political organizations team skills and individual skills.
+Conflict competencies are a critical element of within communities and social/political organizations group and individual skills.
 Although one can study and practice many elements to become aware and “good” at conflict as a leader, there are four core elements of conflict competency:

 - Have personal access to multiple conflict modes.